-* "Potter's Retirement" has the colonel planning to hang it up after receiving the news that negative reports about his leadership are coming from inside the camp.
-The party in question turns out to be a [[TheMole mole]] from a general who holds a grudge against the camp, and after he's revealed we get a scene in Potter's office where Hawkeye, BJ, and Radar let him know how much his leadership is valued and beg him to stay, Hawkeye even [[FirstNameBasis addressing him as "Sherman"]].
+* "Potter's Retirement" has the colonel planning to hang it up after receiving the news that negative reports about his leadership are coming from inside the 4077th.
+The party in question turns out to be a corpsman acting as [[TheMole mole]] for a general who holds a grudge against the camp.
+After things have been sorted out we get a scene in Potter's office where Hawkeye, BJ, and Radar let him know how much his leadership is valued and beg him to stay, Hawkeye even [[FirstNameBasis addressing him as "Sherman"]].

 ** The absolute disgust Potter has in his voice when he confronts the mole shows just how protective he is of his men.
 He's in full PapaWolf mode there.

 * As part of a conscious effort by the writers to distance the character of Charles Winchester from that of Frank Burns, Winchester was a part of numerous heartwarming moments over the course of the series, if usually in the episodes' B plots.

 ** Early in the aforementioned "Dear Sis", Mulcahy tries to solicit a donation from Winchester to buy some toys for the orphanage, and is firmly rebuffed (Winchester claiming that it's a "useless gesture" to raise the children's hopes only to have them dashed again after Christmas).
 Toward the end of the episode, after Radar gives him the toboggan cap and tells him it was Mulcahy's idea, Winchester tearfully accosts the padre and hands him a wad of bills, telling him to "buy (the orphans) whatever they need."
 Starting to leave, he turns and hands him ''another'' wad of bills, telling him in an emotion-choked voice to "buy them whatever they ''don't'' need."